-Keep in mind that you don’t want all of your content you curate to come from the same sources.
+Keep in mind that you don’t want all of the content you curate to come from the same sources.
 Use the sites that you bookmark to find relevant topics.
 Choose one or two topics per day.

-Copy and paste the headline of the articles in a search engine.
+Copy and paste the headline of the articles into a search engine.
 Check the search results in order to find other sources discussing the same topic to curate content on your profiles.
 This allows you to find quality content, without relying on the same sites over and over.

 Another solution for finding content is to make use of RSS feeds.
 Even though Twitter has mostly eliminated the need for RSS feeds, they can still be beneficial.

 Subscribe to the RSS feeds of any sites that you use to share content.
 This can simplify the process of getting new content on short notice.

 As mentioned, Twitter has almost replaced the need for RSS feeds.
 So, make sure that you include Twitter in the arsenal for finding relevant content.